Watson Fothergill: Career

 In 1856, he entered the St Peter's Gate office of Frederick Jackson, an architect and surveyor in Nottingham.
 In mid-1860 he moved as assistant to Isaac Charles Gilbert who was based in Clinton Street, Nottingham.
 After spending around 18 months with Gilbert, he moved in early 1862 to join the office of Arthur William Blomfield in London.
 In 1864 he was working with John Middleton in Cheltenham, but in the same year, left to set up his own office at 6 Clinton Street, Nottingham.
 He remained at Clinton Street until it was demolished by the works in connection with the arrival of the Great Central Railway in 1894.
 He moved to a new temporary office at 18 George Street and arranged to rebuild 15 George Street opposite which he completed the next year and moved in on 12 December 1895.

-He was in partnership with Lawrence George Summers from 1880 and he retired in 1912.

 He is credited as having had a great impact on the architecture of the major British industrial city of Nottingham, and designed over a hundred buildings in the city, from offices, banks and warehouses, to churches and private dwelling houses.
-His easily recognisable style includes the use of contrasting horizontal bands of red and blue brick, dark timber eaves and balconies, and elaborate turrets and stone carving.
+His easily recognisable style includes the use of contrasting horizontal bands of red and blue brick, dark timber eaves and balconies, and elaborate turrets and stone carvings.

 On his death in 1928, he left an estate valued at £73,908 5s 11d.